Skip to main content

 Sign in with your Cisco SSO or create a free account to start training.

-Most Summary Report sections will be available for each network type (wireless, security appliance, and switch).
-The sections below will provide a brief explanation of the report from the perspective of a wireless-only network.
+Most Summary Report sections are available for each network type: wireless, security appliance, and switch.
+The sections below describe each report from the perspective of a wireless-only network.

 Usage

-The Summary Report provides a high-level overview of total traffic across all devices on this network over the time period selected ("last week" in the example below).
-The quantities next to the section header indicate the total amount of data traffic in each direction (upload/download) over the course of the time period.
-The graph will show the average total network usage over time.
+The Usage section provides a high-level overview of total traffic across all devices on the network over the selected time period.
+The quantities next to the section header indicate the total data traffic in each direction (upload and download) over the time period.
+The graph shows average total network usage over time.

-Note: As the graph represents average utilization, bursts of traffic at high speed will appear much lower if surrounded by low utilization.
-This graph is best used for analyzing overall trends, not determining peak volumes.
+Note: The graph represents average utilization.
+Bursts of traffic at high speed appear lower when surrounded by low utilization.
+Use this graph to analyze overall trends rather than to determine peak volumes.

 Usage stats for total data transferred, downloaded and uploaded are presented in a table.
 A line graph presenting this information is shown below the table.

-Note: The Summary Report page can only display the top 50 results.
+Note: The Summary report page displays a maximum of 50 results.

-This section lists the top 10 Cisco Meraki devices in the network, ranked by total network usage, along with the total number of unique clients that used the device.
+This section lists the top 10 Cisco Meraki devices in the network, ranked by total network usage, along with the total number of unique clients that used each device..

 A table listing the top devices by usage.
 Columns include name, model, number of clients, usage and usage percentage.

-This section lists the top 10 clients on the network based on total usage (upload and download) during the time period. % Usage is the % of total usage on the network that was tied to the client.
-If individual clients are generating higher than desirable amounts of traffic, consider applying group policies to those clients in order to limit their usage.
-Alternatively, consider using global traffic shaping rules, on wireless or security appliance networks.
+This section lists the top 10 clients on the network based on total usage (upload and download) during the time period.
+The % Usage column shows the percentage of total network usage attributed to each client.

 A table listing the top clients by usage.
 Columns include the client description, total usage and usage percentage.

 This section lists the top 10 device manufacturers by total usage.
-In addition to aggregate information from the section above, it also provides a total number of clients with the indicated manufacturer.
+In addition to aggregate usage information, it provides the total number of clients associated with each manufacturer.

 A table listing the top manufacturers by usage.
 Columns include manufacturer, usage, number of clients and percentage of clients.

-This section lists the top 10 Cisco Meraki device models in this network based on average usage (upload and download) per device.
+This section lists the top 10 Cisco Meraki device models in the network based on average usage (upload and download) per device.

 A table listing the top device models by usage.
 Columns include model, number of devices, usage and average usage per device.

-This section lists the top 10 applications on this network based on overall usage (upload and download).
-These applications should align with those used for traffic analytics.
-If undesirable applications are generating large amounts of traffic, utilize layer 7 firewall rules to block or restrict traffic.
+This section lists the top 10 applications on the network based on overall usage (upload and download).
+These applications align with those used for traffic analytics.
+If undesirable applications generate large amounts of traffic, use layer 7 firewall rules to block or restrict traffic.

 A table listing the top applications by usage.
 Columns include application, usage and usage percentage.

-This section lists the top 10 operating systems (OS) on the network based on overall usage (upload and download), along with the number of clients on the network using that OS.
+This section lists the top 10 operating systems (OS) on the network based on overall usage (upload and download), along with the number of clients using each OS.

 Uplinks

 This section provides uplink statistics for the selected network.
-For networks configured with Warm spare MX, both primary and spare contribute to these statistics.
+For networks configured with Warm spare MX, both the primary and spare MX contribute to these statistics.

-Note: The MX will use the configured default uplink statistic to gather this information.
-For more help on configuring the uplink statistic, refer to the SD-WAN and Traffic shaping document.
+Note: The MX uses the configured default uplink statistic to gather this information.
+For more information on configuring the uplink statistic, refer to the SD-WAN and Traffic shaping document.

-• Loss Rate %: Describes traffic that is expected, but is dropped somewhere between the source and destination.
+• Loss Rate %: The percentage of traffic that is expected but dropped between the source and destination

 • Latency: The processing and transit delay for network traffic.

-• RTT min (ms): The minimum duration in milliseconds (ms) it takes for a network request to go from a starting point to a destination and back to the starting point.
+• RTT min (ms): The minimum round-trip time, in milliseconds (ms), for a network request to travel from a starting point to a destination and back.

-• RTT max (ms): The maximum duration in milliseconds (ms) it takes for a network request to go from a starting point to a destination and back to the starting point.
+• RTT max (ms): The maximum round-trip time, in milliseconds (ms), for a network request to travel from a starting point to a destination and back.

 • Jitter: The varied delay between received packets.
-For more help on jitter, refer to the What is Jitter? document.
+For more information, refer to the What is Jitter? document.

 • % Time Up: The uptime of the uplink while the MX is online.